Perspective | College basketball is actually back — with pep bands, fans, upsets and chills

 All are about noise and bands and people loving being in the exact spot where they are sitting — or, more often standing — at that moment.

-The best and most historic building in college basketball is the Palestra, on Penn’s campus in West Philadelphia.
+The best and most historic building in college basketball is the Palestra, on Penn’s campus in west Philadelphia.
 There was no basketball at all there last season, because the Ivy League was the only Division I conference that didn’t play at all.

-They’ll play in the Palestra next Tuesday when Lafayette travels down the Blue Route to play Penn.
-You can bet I’ll be there, and you can be just as sure I will pause to again read the plaque on the concourse that says: “To win the game is great … To play the game is greater … But to love the game is the greatest of all.”
+Basketball will be played in the Palestra on Tuesday when Lafayette travels down the Blue Route to take on Penn.
+You can bet I’ll be there, and you can be just as sure I will pause again to read the plaque on the concourse that says: “To win the game is great . . .
+To play the game is greater . . .
+But to love the game is the greatest of all.”

 On Tuesday, we all got that love back.
 It felt fantastic.